I tried running NVIDIA Cosmos 3 on DGX Spark

 Hello, I'm Morishige from Classmethod's Manufacturing Business Technology Department.

-I had the opportunity to run the next-generation "Cosmos 3" from the NVIDIA Cosmos series on a DGX Spark™, so I'd like to share what kind of model it is.
-Cosmos 3 has a structure that handles everything from robot observation, predictive video generation, and control command generation all in one model, and the parts that previously required connecting 2 to 3 pipeline stages are now being absorbed into the world foundation model side.
+I had the opportunity to run "Cosmos 3," the next-generation version of the NVIDIA Cosmos series, on DGX Spark™, so I'd like to share what kind of model it is.
+Cosmos 3 has a structure that handles everything from robot observation, predictive video generation, and control command generation in a single model, and areas that previously required connecting 2 to 3 pipeline stages are being absorbed into the world foundation model side all at once.

-Cosmos 3 Architecture — MoT 2 Tower
+Cosmos 3 Architecture — MoT 2-Tower

 Validation Environment on DGX Spark

-Validation was performed on an NVIDIA DGX Spark (GB10 / ARM64 / 128 GB unified memory, CUDA 13.0, Ubuntu 24.04).
+Validation was performed on NVIDIA DGX Spark (GB10 / ARM64 / 128 GB unified memory, CUDA 13.0, Ubuntu 24.04).
 The model used is Cosmos3-Nano (full Omni configuration, BF16 approximately 30 GB).

 Running 4 Use Cases